bplok20010/matrix2d.js/README.md

    * @param  {Boolean} flipY Whether the matrix contains horizontal flip, i.e. mirrors on y-axis
    * @return {Object} The target, or a new generic object with the transform properties applied.
    */
-  decompose(flipX?: boolean, flipY?: boolean): Transform;
+  decompose(flipX?: boolean, flipY?: boolean): IDecomposeValue;
   /**
    * Copies all properties from the specified matrix to this matrix.
    * @method copy